jamierumbelow/codeigniter-base-model/README.md

 **Version 2.0.0 - IN DEVELOPMENT**
 * Added support for soft deletes
+* Removed Composer support.
+Great system, CI makes it difficult to use for MY_ classes

 **Version 1.3.0**
 * Added support for array return types using `$return_type` variable and `as_array()` and `as_object()` methods